pbeach5693/Software-Engineering-Website/README.md

 ## Contributing

-Hundreds of developers have helped to make the HTML5 Boilerplate.
+Que-it.
 Anyone is welcome to [contribute](.github/CONTRIBUTING.md), however, if you decide to get involved, please take a moment to review the [guidelines](.github/CONTRIBUTING.md):